Březolupy: Sights

 The most valuable monument is the Březolupy Castle.
 It was built in the early Baroque style in the second half of the 17th century, on the site of an older Renaissance fortress.
 In the 18th and 19th centuries, the castle was rebuilt in the Neoclassical style, and the castle park was founded.
 Today the building houses the municipal office.

-A landmark is the Church of the Assumption of the Virgin Mary. was built in 1774–1788.
+A notable landmark is the Church of the Assumption of the Virgin Mary.
+It was built in 1774–1788.
 Construction of the tower was finished in 1873.